-I once coached a client for a quick, 5-day marketing promotion for his information business.
+I once coached a client for a quick, 5-day strategy for marketing his information business.

 Now, with all marketing, there’s a saying only admitted by the pros.
 It goes, “everything works and nothing works.”